 Dress for 40 degree temperatures.
-Comfrotable pants, a hoodie or fleece, jacket and a hat and gloves.
+We suggest comfrotable pants, a hoodie/fleece, jacket, hat and gloves.
 Layers are good so you can adjust as you get warm from sweeping.

-Is curling ice the same as hockey or skating ice?
+Is curling ice the same as skating ice?

-Curling ice is not the same as hockey or skating ice.
-Typical arena ice is perfectly flat, but curling ice has tiny little bumps on it.
-Before the game, the ice is prepped with a fine spray of warm water (known as pebbling the ice), which melts and creates tiny bumps known as the pebble.
+Curling ice is not the same as skating ice.
+Skating ice is perfectly flat, but curling ice has tiny little bumps on it called pebbles.
 The pebble has much better grip than your common skating ice.
-This pebble also allows curling rocks to travel across the ice.
-A curling rock doesn’t move across skating ice very well.

 Yes, we do!
 Our curling center is completely wheelchair accessible.
 Wheelchair curling is part of the Paralympic Winter Games and we welcome new wheelchair curlers in all of our learn to curl classes and leagues.

 I did a learn to curl and want to keep curling, What can I do?

 That's great, we have options just for you!
 Immediately following the Olympics we will be offering "6 week Starter Leagues" which are a great way to continue instruction while also getting a chance to play every week.
 You can register for a starter league here: https://bgcurlingclub.com/index.php/events/list-of-events

 Do you have weekly leagues open to new curlers?

 What if I can't make it to my learn to curl?